|

 significant level than has previously been possible by merely comparing their respective mythologies.
 Stories and characters which

-in various locations and at widely separated points in history can now be shown
+seem quite different in the way they are presented in various locations and at widely separated points in history can now be shown

 often to have the same central theme.
 Even gods as different as Zeus